florimondmanca/djangorestframework-api-key/docs/guide.md

 #### Custom keyword

- If you want to use a different keyword in the header, such as `Bearer`, simply subclass `BearerKeyParser` set the `keyword` class variable.
-Next subclass `HasAPIKey` set the `key_parser` class variable to use your new subclass.
+ If you want to use a different keyword in the header, such as `Bearer`, simply subclass `KeyParser` set the `keyword` class variable.
+Next subclass `BaseHasAPIKey` set the `key_parser` class variable to use your new subclass.

 This is useful if are writing your API for an application the requires a certain keyword, like `Bearer`.